 Jordan joined Watsi on September 8th, 2014.
 Seven years ago, Jordan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jordan's most recent donation traveled 8,700 miles to support Vania, a studious 14-year-old girl from Haiti, to fund heart surgery so she can finally return to school.
+Jordan's most recent donation traveled 1,900 miles to support Vania, a studious 14-year-old girl from Haiti, to fund heart surgery so she can finally return to school.

 Jordan has funded healthcare for 90 patients in 10 countries.